wilburluce/ng-component-ideas/README.md

 There's a couple things Ive found challenging when working with Angular components:
 1) Managing rxjs subscriptions - need for unsubscribe and potential for memory leaks
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it seemed like I would have to go from big guard rails to no guard rails.
-But after digging deeper into it, I found something I already use as a best practice for subscriptions (the async pipe) could also take care of change detection.
+But after digging deeper into it, I found something I already used for subscriptions (the async pipe) could also take care of change detection.

 Using this approach you should get the following benefits:
 1) Avoid subscribes and related cleanup in the component typescript - a source of memory leaks and runaway observables